-In Florida, mortgage loans that are greater than $424,100 are called “jumbo” loans and historically have carried greater down payment requirements when compared to smaller conforming loans.
-Some southern locations of Florida like Naples – Collier County, The Keys – Monroe County still permit high conforming loan limits up to $529,000.
+In Florida, mortgage loans that are greater than $766,550 are called “jumbo” loans and historically have carried greater down payment requirements when compared to smaller conforming loans.
+Some southern locations like the Keys – Monroe County still permit high 2024 conforming loan limits up to $929,200.

-Financing a luxury home in Florida in many cases always required a down payment of 10-20%.
+Financing a luxury home in Florida in many cases always requires a down payment of 10-20%.
 For example, consider a sales price of $1 million.
 The minimum down payment would then be $100,000.
-For bank and lenders that ask for a minimum of 20 percent down, that equates to $200,000.
+For banks and lenders that ask for a minimum of 20 percent down, that equates to $200,000.
 That’s a lot of money pulled out of an investment portfolio.
 Once a down payment is made, that equity is difficult to get to without getting a higher rate home equity line of credit, or even selling the home outright.

 95% Jumbo Loan Structures:

-Let’s look at an example financing a home in Tampa.
-Let’s look at a home listed at $1.5 million.
-With a down payment of just 10 percent of the sales price, the buyers come to the closing with a down payment of $150,000, much lower than the 20 or 25 percent some banks require.
+Let’s look at an example of Jumbo financing in Tampa.
+Take a home listed at $1.5 million, with a down payment of just 10 percent of the sales price, the buyers come to the closing with a down payment of $150,000, much lower than the 20 or 25 percent some banks require.
 The first mortgage would be at 80 percent of the sales price and the second loan at 10 percent.
 Lenders commonly refer to such an arrangement as an “80-10-10.”

 In many cases, approved homebuyers will also have the choice of one single loan up to 90% or 95% without mortgage insurance.
-What option makes the most sense for you will depend on a verity of factors to be reviewed during the initial loan consultation.
+What option makes the most sense for you will depend on a variety of factors to be reviewed during the initial loan consultation.
 Buyers can read all the latest Jumbo purchase requirements on the website.
-One the website you will find all the credit score requirements and down payment requirements based on loan amount.
+On the website, you will find all the credit score requirements and down payment requirements based on the loan amount.

-Buyers that have questions can call us above or just fill out the Quick Contact form to speak to a specialist today.
+Buyers that have questions can call us above, or just fill out the Quick Contact form to speak to a specialist today.